-Developmental Psychology 101: Methods of Studying Development
+Developmental Psychology Series: Methods of Studying Development

 Foreword

-The Developmental Psychology 101 series addresses the theories, periods, and implications of development in a human life from conception all the way through to the stage of adolescence.
+The Developmental Psychology Series addresses the theories, periods, and implications of development in a human life from conception all the way through to the stage of adolescence.
 Developmental psychology is a field which is studied by psychology students and academic researchers; its purpose is to understand individuals based on the biological and psychological changes they experience throughout their lifespan.
 Development is defined as modifications that momentarily or permanently change an organism in the journey from conception to death (Cole et al., 2005).
-This 101 series of articles will refer to development from a psychological perspective, discussing its social, emotional, cognitive, and physical areas.
+This series of articles will refer to development from a psychological perspective, discussing its social, emotional, cognitive, and physical areas.
 Moreover, the debate of nature versus nurture will be discussed in the development of the following four stages of life: prenatal period, infancy, childhood, and adolescence.

-The Developmental Psychology 101 series is divided into six chapters:
+The Developmental Psychology series is divided into six chapters:

-Developmental Psychology 101: Methods of Studying Development
+Developmental Psychology Series: Methods of Studying Development

 No theory can be proven without scientific facts.
 The theories discussed in the previous article rely on well-developed methods of research when trying to answer questions in regard to development.
 This article strives to explain why the methods of research are different and how to use them in practice.